LukeB42/Emissary/README.md

 --------
 <pre>
-Emissary runs in the background periodically extracting the raw text of online articles, from news sites or blogs.
+Emissary is a daemon for periodically extracting the body text of online articles from sites like news agencies and blogs.

-A client library is included to facilitate integrating into other programs.
+A client library is included to integrate with other programs.

 ./Emissary --start        (default)
 ./Emissary --stop         Stop Emissary immediately.